togglebyte/anathema-guide/src/components.md

 }
 ```

-A component has to be compiled by a `Document` and registered with the runtime before it can be used in the
+A component has to be registered with the runtime before it can be used in the template.
-template.

-This is done in two steps:
-1. Add the component template and associate a tag with the template
-2. Register the component with the runtime

 ```rust,ignore
 let runtime = Runtime::new(document, backend);